stechstudio/backoff/README.md

  * This is a fork.
 You can find the original project [here](https://github.com/stechstudio/backoff).
  * Now the codebase super strict, and it's covered with tests as much as possible.
 The original author is great, but the code was smelly :) It's sooo easy, and it took just one my evening... ;)
  * I don't like wording "backoff" in the code.
 Yeah, it's fun but...
 I believe "retry" is more obvious.
 Sorry :)
  * There is nothing wrong to use import instead of global namespace for function.
+Don't use old-school practices.
+ * Static variables with default values are deprecated and disabled.
+See dump of thoughts below.
+ * New methods `setJitterPercent|getJitterPercent`, `setJitterMinCap|getJitterMinCap` to have fine-tuning.
- * At least my project has [aliases](./src/aliases.php) for backward compatibility with the original. ;)
+ * My project has [aliases](./src/aliases.php) for backward compatibility with the original. ;)

 ## Installation